flame-engine/flame/doc/development/documentation.md

 ## Live examples

-Our documentation site includes a custom-built **flutter-app** directive which allows creating Flutter widgets and embedding them alongside with the overall documentation content.
+Our documentation site includes a custom-built **flutter-app** directive which allows creating Flutter widgets and embedding them alongside the overall documentation content.

 In Markdown, the code for inserting an embed looks like this: